EU MDR Notified Bodies

 How has Notified Body capacity been impacted by the MDR?

-Current statistics show that there are 13 MDR certified Notified Bodies fully approved under the MDR.
-A further 12 have their applications currently pending.
+As of September 2023, current statistics show that there are 40 MDR certified Notified Bodies fully approved under the MDR.

 What specific tasks do Notified Bodies perform when assessing a medical device submission?